-- 5. Proposal.
-No later than the end of the summer prior to the 7th quarter in residence, the student is to submit a formal National Science Foundation-style proposal (http://www.nsf.gov) for Ph.D research.
-The proposal text will not be longer than 15 single-spaced pages and must be approved by each member of the Advisory Committee.
+5. Proposal.
+A student entering the Ph.D. program with a B.S. degree or M.S. degree from an outside program will submit a proposal for Ph.D. research before the start of the 6th quarter in residence.
+A student entering the Ph.D. program after completing a M.S. in the Geology Graduate Program at UC Davis will submit a proposal for Ph.D. research before the start of the 4th quarter in residence.
+Note, extensions will only be considered if the topic of research for the Ph.D. is significantly different from that of the completed M.S. degree: such requests will be reviewed by the Graduate Program Chair, in consultation with the Advisory Committee.
+The proposal text will be a formal National Science Foundation-style proposal: www.nsf.gov/pubs/policydocs/pappguide/nsf13001/gpg\index. jsp, will not be longer than 15 single-spaced pages and must be approved by each member of the Advisory Committee.
 The student should submit the proposal for review by the committee well in advance (4-8 weeks) of the Oral Qualifying Examination (see #6 below).
 Approval of the proposal must be received 30 days prior to the scheduled exam date.
-The proposals must have the following elements: - i.
+The proposals must have the following elements:

+- i.
 Summary. - ii.
 Introduction, statement of the problem, why it is important, and previous work. - iii.
 Proposed methods, how methods will allow the student to investigate the problem. - iv.
 Research plan, including a timetable. - v.
 Discussion, relevance of possible results to the solution of the problem. - vi.
 Extensive references.

-Approval of the proposal by the Advisory Committee indicates that they agree that the scientific

-- questions posed by the student are appropriate at the Ph.D. level, that the research strategy is well founded, and that there is reasonable expectation that the Ph.D. research can be brought to a successful conclusion.
-Approval of the proposal indicates that it is defensible in the student's Qualifying Examination. - 6.
-Qualifying Exam.
+Approval of the proposal by the Advisory Committee indicates that they agree that the scientific questions posed by the student are appropriate at the Ph.D. level, that the research strategy is well founded, and that there is reasonable expectation that the Ph.D. research can be brought to a successful conclusion.
+Approval of the proposal indicates that it is defensible in the student's Qualifying Examination.

+- 6. Qualifying Exam.
 Upon satisfaction of all departmental requirements, and having maintained a 3.0 average, the student may apply for the Qualifying Examination.
-By no later than the end of the 7th quarter in residence, the student must take his/her Qualifying Examination (see University Requirements above).
+Students entering the Ph.D. program with a B.S. degree or M.S. degree from an outside program must take the Qualifying Examination by the end of the 6th quarter in residence.
+A student entering the Ph.D. program after completing a M.S. in the Geology Graduate Program at UC Davis must take the Qualifying Examination by the end of the 4th quarter in residence.
 Normally, this is an oral exam, and will consist of a short presentation (less than 15 minutes) of the proposed research by the student, followed by a question-and-answer period.
 The student, in consultation with his/her Examination Committee, normally chooses at least three topics upon which he/she will be formally questioned.
 The examination typically takes about three hours.
 The student is strongly encouraged to discuss the topics with each of the committee members well before the exam.
 The university specifies three criteria by which the student is judged: - 1.
 Relevant portions of the student's previous academic record. - 2.
 Performance on specific parts of the examination. - 3.
 Overall evaluation of the student's performance and potential for scholarly research as indicated during the examination.